Breast Cancer Screening Guidelines for Patients with Fibroglanduar Densities

 - The other breast imaging screening options include screening magnetic resonance imaging (MRI), ultrasound and 3-D mammography (tomosynthesis).
 Screening breast MRI has been shown to substantially increase the rate of cancer detection.
 It is recommended in patients who are at very high risk (greater than 20 percent lifetime risk), based on American Cancer Society guidelines.
 For patients at intermediate risk, such as those with a personal history of breast cancer or a prior biopsy diagnosis of atypia (equivalent to a 15 to 20 percent lifetime risk), a patient-centered shared decision-making approach is recommended.

-- Screening breast ultrasound is offered at University Hospitals Minoff Health Center at Chagrin Highlands, Breen Breast Health Pavilion at University Hospitals Cleveland Medical Center, and St. John Medical Center.
+- Screening breast ultrasound is offered at University Hospitals Minoff Health Center at Chagrin Highlands, UH Breen Women's Health Pavilion at University Hospitals Cleveland Medical Center, and St. John Medical Center.
 Small studies have shown a modest increase in cancer detection, but also a high rate of false positives resulting in benign biopsies.
 The choice to have this test should be made on an individual basis after a discussion of these risks, benefits and costs.

 - Breast tomosynthesis (3-D mammography) is being offered in addition to screening mammography at multiple sites in the UH system.
 There is encouraging data on the performance of tomosynthesis in women with dense breast tissue.
 Tomosynthesis increases cancer detection and reduced false positives and unnecessary biopsies.